Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-The idea behind RCNN is simple: It starts with the extraction of a set of object proposals (object candidate boxes) by selective search \cite{ICCV11-SelectSearch}.
-Then each proposal is rescaled to a fixed size image and fed into a CNN model trained on ImageNet (say, AlexNet \cite{NIPS12-AlexNet}) to extract features.
+\textbf{RCNN:} The idea behind RCNN is simple: It starts with the extraction of a set of object proposals (object candidate boxes) by selective search \cite{ uijlings2013selective}.
+Then each proposal is rescaled to a fixed size image and fed into a CNN model pretrained on ImageNet (say, AlexNet \cite{NIPS12-AlexNet}) to extract features.
 Finally, linear SVM classifiers are used to predict the presence of an object within each region and to recognize object categories.
 RCNN yields a signiﬁcant performance boost on VOC07, with a large improvement of mean Average Precision (mAP) from 33.7\% (DPM-v5 \cite{Online-DPMv5}) to 58.5\%.

-Although RCNN has made great progress, its drawbacks are obvious: the redundant feature computations on a large number of overlapped proposals (over 2000 boxes from one image) leads to an extremely slow detection speed (14s per image with GPU).
-Later in the same year, SPPNet \cite{ECCV14-SPPNet} was proposed and has overcome this problem.
+Although RCNN has made great progress, its drawbacks are obvious: the redundant feature computations on a large number of overlapped proposals (over 2000 boxes from one image) lead to an extremely slow detection speed (14s per image with GPU).
+Later in the same year, SPPNet \cite{ECCV14-SPPNet} was proposed and has solved this problem.